 © Kurt Lindsay

 GREAT GRAY OWL CLIMATE

 With such thick, fluffy feathers, Great Gray Owls are well-equipped for the cold winter months in their Northern habitats.
-However, the warm summer months of Montana, Canada, and other areas can quite uncomfortable for these owls.
-These warm feathers trap hot air next to the owl’s skin, making heat stroke a risk when it’s hot and humid in the summertime.
-Montana’s summer days sometimes reach 100-110°F, a miserable temperature for Great Gray Owls.
-Although they may find relief at higher elevations, near water, or beneath the canopies of forests, there is one way these birds can cool off.
-By holding or “drooping” their wings outward, fresh, cooler air can filter into the owl’s feathers, cooling the skin and blood beneath it.
-Great Gray Owls have also been known to “gape” when overheated, somewhat like a dog would pant.
+However, the warm summer months of Montana, Canada, and other areas can get uncomfortable for these owls.
+Warm feathers trap hot air next to the owl’s skin and, with temperatures on the rise, things are only getting hotter.
+Great Grays can look for relief at higher elevations, near water, or beneath the thick canopies of forests.

 This photo from Hendrik Boesch shows a Great Gray Owl both gaping and drooping its wings.